Higbee & Associates PicRights Copyright Trolls – Part 2

 Update

-1. Try to look up the image on the copyright website https://copyright.gov/ if you have more information on the image.
-Email claim@higbeeassociates.com about your “case” # along with the information or details that they sent you about your “case”.
-Ask them for the specific copyright information, associated with the specific image, from the U.S. Copyright Office.
+3. Ask them specifically for the copyright information associated with the image from the U.S. Copyright Office.
 In most cases they will not be able to do this but they will email you back and inform you that they will copyright the image and get back to you.
 This is in fact illegal.

-2. You can email them back to let them know that you have contacted the U.S. Copyright Office and that this is where you found no copyright on the image.
+4. If you’d like, you can email them back to let them know that you have contacted the U.S. Copyright Office, and that this is where you found no copyright on the image.

 EXAMPLE:

-1. You can tell them that the info they provided you is incorrect and that you require valid information in order to move forward.
-There is no record of the copyright through the proper channels.
+5. You can tell them that the info they provided you is incorrect and that you require valid information in order to move forward, and there is no record of the copyright through the proper channels.

-2. If they attempt to use either of these sites https://publicrecords.copyright.gov/ to justify their claim, these are not the correct websites or databases.
-The real database https://www.copyright.gov/ and if you read these URL’s you can see the difference.
+6. If they attempt to use any other web database to justify their claim, these are usually not the correct websites or databases.
+The real website is https://www.copyright.gov/ and if you read the URL’s in question in the claim you can see the difference.

-3. Did you receive the real copyright information from the real U.S. Copyright Office or is what they sent you meant to mislead?
+7. Did you receive the ACTUAL copyright information or is what they sent you a fakery?
+This may be information fed to you you in order to deliberately mislead.

-Unless they can provide you with legitimate copyright information, about the image, from the U.S. Copyright Office, then you should be fine.
+So, in conclusion, unless they can provide you with copyright information, about the image in question, from the U.S. Copyright Office, then you are in the clear.

 Please do not hesitate to reach out to us if you have trouble with this.
 If you have been contacted by Higbee & Associates or other copyright trolls and aren’t sure what to do, are suspicious, or simply don’t want to battle them alone please call us at tel:1-800-357-1299 and see how we can help.